yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/read-committed.md

 In addition to the two key requirements, there is an extra YSQL specific requirement for its read committed isolation level: ensure that external clients don't face `kReadRestart` errors. `Read restart` errors stem from clock skew which is inherent in distributed databases due to the distribution of data across more than one physical node.
 PostgreSQL doesn't require defining semantics around read restart errors because it is a single node database without clock skew.
 When there is clock skew, the following situation can arise in a distributed database like YugabyteDB:

-* A client starts a distributed transaction by connecting to YSQL on some node N1 in the YugabyteDB cluster and issuing some statement which reads data from multiple shards on a different physical YB-TServer in the cluster.
-During this situation, the read point (which defines the snapshot of the database) at which the data will be read, is picked on some YB-TServer M based on the current time of that YB-TServer.
-Depending on the scenario, M could be the same as N1 or not, but that isn't relevant to this discussion.
+* A client starts a distributed transaction by connecting to YSQL on some node N1 in the YugabyteDB cluster and issuing some statement which reads data from multiple shards on different physical YB-TServers in the cluster.
+For this, the read point, which defines the snapshot of the database at which the data will be read, is picked on some YB-TServer node M based on the current time of that YB-TServer.
+Depending on the scenario, node M could be the same as N1 or not, but that isn't relevant to this discussion.
 Consider T1 to be the chosen read time.
 * The node N1 might collect data from many shards on different physical YB-TServers.
 In this pursuit, it will issue requests to many other nodes to read data.
-* Assuming that N1 reads from some node N2, it could be the case that there exists some data written on N2 at time T2 (> T1) but was written before the read was issued.
-This can happen because of clock skew where the physical clock on N2 might be running slightly ahead of M, and hence the write which was actually done in the past, still has a timestamp higher than T1.
+* Assuming that node N1 reads from some node N2, it could be the case that there exists some data written on node N2 at time T2 (> T1) but was written before the read was issued.
+This can happen because of clock skew where the physical clock on node N2 might be running slightly ahead of node M, and hence the write which was actually done in the past, still has a timestamp higher than T1.
-* Note that the clock skew between all nodes in the cluster is always in a `max_clock_skew` bound due to clock synchronization algorithms.
+* Note that the clock skew between all nodes in the cluster is always within a [`max_clock_skew`](https://docs.yugabyte.com/preview/reference/configuration/yb-tserver/#max-clock-skew-usec) bound due to clock synchronization algorithms.
 * For writes at some time higher than T1 + `max_clock_skew`, the database can be sure that they were done after the read timestamp was chosen on any node.
-But for writes at a time between T1 and T1 + `max_clock_skew`, N2 can find itself in an ambiguous state such as the following:
+But for writes at a time between T1 and T1 + `max_clock_skew`, node N2 can find itself in an ambiguous situation such as the following:

-  * it should still return the data if the client issued the read after the data was committed, because it could be the same client connecting to YSQL from a different node and a guarantee needs to always be maintained that the database returns data that was committed in the past.
+  * it should still return the data if the client issued the read after the data was committed, because it could be the same client connecting to YSQL from a different node and the following guarantee needs to be maintained: the database always returns data that was committed in the past.

-  * it should not return the data if the write was actually performed in the future, for instance after the read point (aka snapshot) was chosen.
+  * it should not return the data if the write was actually performed in the future i.e., after the read point (aka snapshot) was chosen.

-* In such a situation, where N2 finds writes in the range `(T1, T1+max_clock_skew)`, to avoid breaking the strong guarantee of _a reader should always be able to read what was committed earlier_, node N2 avoids giving incorrect results and raises a `Read restart` error.
+* In such a situation, where node N2 finds writes in the range `(T1, T1+max_clock_skew]`, to avoid breaking the strong guarantee of _a reader should always be able to read what was committed earlier_, node N2 avoids giving incorrect results and raises a `Read restart` error.

 Some distributed databases handle this uncertainty due to clock skew by using algorithms to maintain a tight bound on the clock skew, and then taking the conservative approach of waiting out the clock skew before acknowledging the commit request from the client for each transaction that writes data.
 YugabyteDB instead uses various mechanisms internally to reduce the scope of this ambiguity, and if there is still ambiguity in rare scenarios, the error is surfaced to the client.